 In other words, you can get three credit reports a year for free.
 You can request yours from AnnualCreditReport.com, through which the three bureaus work.
 This is a completely safe site that will show you your credit report at once.

 Alternatively, you can request your copies by phone.
 The toll-free number is (877) 322-8228.
 After undergoing a brief verification, your reports will be mailed to you.
 Of course, you can also request them by mail.

 To get another free copy, you need to wait one year.
 You can get one in exchange for payment at any time.
 The main part of monitoring your credit is reviewing your score.
 When you check your report, watch for new loans, credit lines, or other products that don’t seem familiar.
 If there are, have them investigated and closed as soon as possible.

 Your credit can be one of the first things to plummet if you fall victim to identity theft, and any employment or tenancy background check will reveal this.
 In the US, identity theft has become a major industry.

 Vast criminal networks perpetrate this crime, regrettably with great success.
-The Bureau of Justice Statistics (BSJ) [PDF] reported that just under 18 million people had suffered identity theft in 2014 at least once.
-The vast majority lost credit card, bank account, or other financial information.
+The Bureau of Justice Statistics (BSJ) reported that just under 18 million people had suffered identity theft in 2014 at least once.
+The vast majority lost credit cards, bank accounts, or other financial information.

 2. Spot Scams and Spam